slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The first responsibility of any bureaucracy is the preservation of itself.
 The second is to expand its responsiblities."
 -- Morton Halperin [1934]*

-When a politician says «threat to our democracy».
-They really mean threat to their corrupt bureaucracy.
+When a politician says «threat to our democracy», they really mean threat to their corrupt bureaucracy.

 > *"It is much more important to kill bad bills, than to pass good ones."
 -- Calvin Coolidge [1872]*